afpineda/OpenSourceSimWheelESP32/doc/hardware/subsystems/BatteryMonitor/BatteryMonitor_en.md

 The firmware will read the battery level every few minutes and it takes only a few milliseconds long.

+**Warning**: this subsystem is designed to work with batteries below 5 volts ("1S" Lithium-Polymer  or LiPo batteries).
+Higher voltages may damage your DevKit board.
+Some adjustments are required for other kind of batteries.

 ## Circuit: battery monitor

-This circuit is designed for "1S" Lithium-Polimerer (LiPo) batteries.
-Some adjustments may be required for other kind of batteries.
 The circuit is switched on and off by the means of an NPN-PNP pair.
 It will not draw any relevant current except for a few milliseconds every few minutes.

 ### Design (1)